du1204/du1204.github.io/_pages/publications.md

 ## Working Papers

-1. "Complexity-Optimal Comparison Method for Homomorphic Encryption", with Dongwoo Kim

 1. "A New Trapdoor over Generalized NTRU Lattices and its Application to Identity-based Encryption", with Yongha Son and Taechan Kim